 Finding it difficult when your baby won’t burp and has gas?
-Discover effective ways to handle a hard to burp baby, even when you’ve tried everything else!
+Discover how to burp a baby that is hard to burp, even when you’ve tried everything else!

 For many parents, the challenge of caring for a baby isn’t just the sleep deprivation or the difficulty with breastfeeding.
 It may not even be the adjustment to motherhood and life as a new parent.